-- (a) All ships shall be sufficiently and efficiently manned for the purpose of ensuring safety of life at sea and in accordance with the Regulations made under the Act\. - (b) Every ship to which Chapter I applies shall be provided with a safe manning document issued by the Director as evidence of compliance with paragraph (a). - (c) On all ships, to ensure effective crew performance in safety matters, a working language shall be established and recorded in the ship's official log book.
+- (a) All ships shall be sufficiently and efficiently manned for the purpose of ensuring safety of life at sea and in accordance with the Regulations made under the Act. - (b) For every ship to which Chapter I applies, the Director shall - (i) establish appropriate minimum safe manning following a transparent procedure, taking into account the relevant guidance adopted by the Organisation; and - (ii) issue an appropriate minimum safe manning document or equivalent as evidence of the minimum safe manning considered necessary to comply with the provisions of paragraph (a).

+(c) On all ships, to ensure effective crew performance in safety matters, a working language shall be established and recorded in the ship's official log book.
 The company, as defined in Regulation 1 of Chapter IX, or the master, as appropriate, shall determine the appropriate working language.
 Each seafarer shall be required to understand and, where appropriate, give orders and instructions and to report back in that language.
-If the working language is not English, all plans and lists required to be posted shall include a translation into the working language. - (d) On ships to which Chapter I applies, English shall be used on the bridge as the working language for bridge-to-bridge and bridge-to-shore safety communications as well as for communications on board between the pilot and bridge watchkeeping personnel\, unless those directly involved in the communication speak a common language other than English.
+If the working language is not English, all plans and lists required to be posted shall include a translation into the working language.

-\Refer to the Principles of Safe Manning adopted by the Organization by resolution A.890(21).
+^{}Refer to the Principles of Safe Manning adopted by the Organization by resolution A.890(21).